 Will the soft play centre be open?
 (Eckington)

-No the soft play will not be open in phase one of re-opening.
+No the soft play will not be open until social distancing restrictions have been lifted.

 Due to the Government’s announcement being made on the 30th December 2020 we were unable to stop January’s Direct Debit being collected.